 The project creates a new urban morphology with a key focus on people's movement, accessibility, and improved connectivity.
 The four-lane highway that previously separated the buildings and the river has been removed to create a new linear park.

 Facade studies propose to celebrate and incorporate the sites existing buildings.

 The development incorporates residential and an inspired early years crèche design as well as workspace.

-Central to the success of the Clyde Place environment is the design of an ambitious public realm and landscape strategy which again the practice are leading on.
+Central to the success of the Clyde Place environment is the design of an ambitious public realm and landscape strategy which again the practice is leading on.

-Our urban design proposals are informed by the locations historic warehouse architecture.
-Designs eschews a generic office approach to embrace a place led townscape strategy.
-Opposite a photograph of the project currently under construction.
+Our urban design proposals are informed by the location's historic warehouse architecture.
+Designs eschew a generic office approach to embrace a place-led townscape strategy.